-I had promised Immy that we would make a wreath to hang on our door this Christmas and when Rachelle of Tinkerlab contacted me about her latest creative challenge, which is all about magazines, I had the crazy idea that we could make a wreath from the pages of magazines.
+I had promised Immy that we would make a wreath to hang on our door this Christmas and then I had the crazy idea that we could make a wreath from the magazine pages.
 Sometimes my crazy ideas work 🙂 and this is one Christmas craft with heaps of potential for working those fine motor skills as well!

 Homemade Magazine Christmas Wreath